-These tumor biomarkers are typically in the blood at low levels that are difficult to differentiate from any noise, however, after focused ultrasound treatment, the increased levels may be more easily detected1.
+These tumor biomarkers are typically in the blood at low levels that are difficult to differentiate from any noise, however, after focused ultrasound treatment, the increased levels may be more easily detected.

-This bioeffect has a number of potential clinical applications.
+This bioeffect has a number of potential clinical applications, including diagnosis and monitoring and predicting treatment response.
 After the treatment of a known tumor, focused ultrasound could be used to determine the efficacy of the initial treatment by enabling periodic measurement of the biomarkers.
 If a potential tumor site has been identified, this mechanism could also be used to determine whether there in fact is a tumor or not.
 This can even potentially be used to confirm a cancer diagnosis rather than a minimally-invasive biopsy for certain types of cancer.
-Additionally, the presence or absence of a particular biomarker can be useful in determining the most effective treatment modality for a patient1-3.
+Additionally, the presence or absence of a particular biomarker can be useful in determining the most effective treatment modality for a patient.

 Click here for additional references from PubMed.